NLnetLabs/ploutos/docs/ploutos/os_packaging.md

 The `cargo-deb` and/or `cargo-generate-rpm` tools will be invoked to package (and if not cross-compiled, will also compile) your Rust application.

-Post package creation `Lintian` (for DEBs) and `rpmlint` for (RPMs) will be invoked to report on any issues with the created archives. (note: Ploutos may continue even if errors are reported as these tools can be extremely strict and you may not need or want to resolve all issues they report).
+Post package creation, the built package will be checked for issues (using `Lintian` for DEBs, and `rpmlint` for RPMs).

+If testing is enabled the packages will be installed inside an LXC container running the O/S that the package was intended for, using the appropriate package management tool (e.g. `apt` or `yum`).
+The package will also be uninstalled and reinstalled to further exercise any scripts included in the packages to perform special actions on install/upgrade/uninstall.

+To complete the testing regime, if enabled, a separate test run installs a the most recently published (assumed to be) older version of the package then upgrades it using the newly built package.

 ### Build host pre-installed packages